 If you would save significantly by splitting pills, ask your doctor whether your prescriptions can be split safely.

-14. Ask for a larger quantity
+13. Ask for a larger quantity

-15. Don’t wait till the last minute
+14. Don’t wait till the last minute to refill meds

 The free shipping option offered by online pharmacies generally takes at least a couple of days.